splunk/splunk-connect-for-snmp/docs/planning.md

 -   HA Requires 3 or more instances (odd numbers) 8 core/16 thread 16 GB
     ram

--   100 GB root mount
+-   50 GB root mount

 -   HTTP access (non-proxy) allowed for the HTTP(s) connection from SC4SNMP to the Splunk destination.

--   Splunk Enterprise/Cloud 8.x and or Splunk Infrastructure Monitoring
+-   Splunk Enterprise/Cloud 8.x or newer and/or Splunk Infrastructure Monitoring
     (SignalFx)

-- Splunk Enterprise/Cloud specific Requirements:

-    *  Splunk ITSI or Splunk IT Work
-    *  Ability to create a HEC token
-    *  Ability to create event and metrics indexes (or use existing)

-- Splunk Infrastructure Monitoring specific requirements:
-    * Ability to create or obtain real and token

 ## Planning Infrastructure

-A single installation of Splunk Connect for SNMP (SC4SNMP) on a machine with 16 Core/32 threads x64 and 12 GB ram will be able to handle up to 1300 SNMP TRAPs per sec.
+A single installation of Splunk Connect for SNMP (SC4SNMP) on a machine with 16 Core/32 threads x64 and 64 GB ram will be able to handle up to 1500 SNMP TRAPs per sec.

-A single installation of Splunk Connect for SNMP (SC4SNMP) on a machine with 16 Core/32 threads x64 and 64 GB ram will be able to handle up to 1300 SNMP GETs per sec.
+A single installation of Splunk Connect for SNMP (SC4SNMP) on a machine with 16 Core/32 threads x64 and 64 GB ram is able to handle up to 2750 SNMP varbinds per sec.
+As for events per second visible in Splunk, please remember that single SC4SNMP event can contain more than one varbind inside - auto aggregation/grouping feature (varbinds which are describing same thing ie. network interface will be grouped in one event).
+That is why, depending on configuration the number of events per second may vary.

 When planning infrastructure for Splunk Connect for SNMP, (SC4SNMP) note the limitations highlighted above.